pawanpdn-671/tmentor/README.md

     2. Observe that the name is not displayed at the top of the left side-nav after the avatar.
     3. Fill in the first and last name fields on the page.
     4. Click the "Save Changes" button, this action will attempt to send a request using RTK query (note that it will fail as there's no connection to the real API).
     5. (This is your task) Implement an optimistic update to the cache using RTK query and the payload data.
-    6. Undo the update if the API request fails.
+Undo the update if the API request fails.
-    7. Refer to the video loom for a demonstration, and consult the [RTK query documentation on optimistic updates](https://redux-toolkit.js.org/rtk-query/usage/manual-cache-updates#optimistic-updates) for guidance.
+    6. Refer to the gif expected-results.gif located at the root of the project for a demonstration, and consult the [RTK query documentation on optimistic updates](https://redux-toolkit.js.org/rtk-query/usage/manual-cache-updates#optimistic-updates) for guidance.

-These tasks are designed for someone experienced with these technologies and should take approximately 10-20 minutes to complete.
-Good luck!

 7. Once you've made your changes, stage and commit them: